Load Balancer – System Design Interview Question

 2. Software Load Balancers in Services

 These load balancers are the pieces of software that receive a set of requests and redirect these requests according to a set of rules.
 This load balancer provides much more flexibility because it can be installed on any standard device (Ex: Windows or Linux machine).
 It is also less expensive because there is no need to purchase or maintain the physical device, unlike hardware load balancers.
-You can have the option to use the off-the-shelf software load balancer or you can write your custom software (Ex: load balance Active Directory Queries of Microsoft Office365) for load balancing.
+You can have the option to use the off-the-shelf software load balancer or you can write your custom software (Ex: load balances Active Directory Queries of Microsoft Office365) for load balancing.

 3. Hardware Load Balancers